Kasia307584/wealth_health-hr-app--frontend/README.md

 # HRnet - Employee Management for Human Resources

-The HRnet app is a streamlined human resources management tool designed to simplify the process of adding, viewing, filtering, and searching for employees.
-This application empowers HR professionals by providing an intuitive interface for managing employee data efficiently.
+The HRnet app is a human resources management tool designed to simplify the process of adding, viewing, filtering, and searching for employees.
+This application empowers HR professionals by providing an intuitive interface for managing employee data.
 Whether adding a new employee through a form or browsing through the employee database with advanced filtering and search capabilities, HRnet offers a smooth user experience built on modern web development technologies.

 This app was developed as part of the [OpenClassrooms](https://openclassrooms.com/) curriculum.